SG-17/SuperCRTControl/streamdeck/README.md

 ```

 Change `{YOURUSERNAME}` to, you guessed it, your username on Linux.
 On a basic Raspberry Pi OS install this might just be `pi`.
-Copy and paste the edited version into the opened `streamdeck.service` file, CTRL+X and then press Y to save.
+Copy and paste the edited version into the opened `streamdeck.service` file, Ctrl+X and then press Y to save.
 ```
 [Unit]
 Description=Super CRT Stream Deck Remote